Why the FotoWare process account needs local administrator access on the server

-There are numerous technical reasons why the FotoWare Process account requires local admin access on the server.
+There are numerous technical reasons why the FotoWare Process account requires local administrator access on the server.

-While it may be possible to configure the system to run without local administrator privileges, it will be quite an extensive job, and FotoWare does not provide documentation on the necessary procedure for doing so.
+While it may be possible to configure the system to run without local administrator privileges, it will be quite an extensive exercise, and FotoWare does not provide documentation for doing this.
 As we do not test these conditions we cannot say whether this will be a difficult task, or if it is at all possible.
 We cannot prevent customers from trying to configure their system to work without granting the process account local administrator privileges, but as there is no documentation or routines for configuring it and the case is not covered by our internal testing, we cannot provide support on systems that do not follow our guidelines for installation and configuration.

 As most customers now run applications on sandboxed, virtual servers and use the built-in firewall to control traffic and additional perimeter security measures, this should not pose any major challenges in real-world operation.